dasbiswajit/worldclockwidget/README.rst

 We use `Gradle <http://www.gradle.org/>`__.
 Run ``./gradlew assembleDebug`` to create a debug build or ``./gradlew assembleRelease`` to create a release build.

-OpenWeatherMap API key
+OpenWeatherMap API key(Only on Fdroid version)
 ######################

-Using the OpenWeatherMap API requires an API key.
-A default key is stored in the file ``./worldclockwidget/default_owm_api_key``.
-It can be overwritten by setting the Gradle project property ``owmApiKey``.
-It is recomended that you shoould generate your own API key.
-Process described at Application Settings -> GENERAL -> !!!Important!!!
+Fdroid version requires an API key.
+Check wiki for details.

 Libraries
 ---------